 - Dry Onion Soup Mix.
 Again, I highly recommend making the Dry Onion Soup Mix yourself.
 It takes 2 minutes and it’s WAY healthier than the store-bought packets.

-Notice that you DON’T need beef broth, black pepper, flour, olive oil, or garlic cloves (or garlic powder) in this recipe for a roast in the crock pot.
+Notice that you DON’T need beef broth, black pepper, flour, Worcestershire sauce, olive oil, or garlic cloves (or garlic powder) in this recipe for a pot roast in the crock pot.
 All of these ingredients are already in the dry onion soup mix and the mushroom soup!

 Psst!
-Want to kick this recipe for a roast in a crock pot up a notch?
-Try finishing this recipe with a pinch of finishing salt!
+Want to kick this pot roast recipe up a notch?
+Try finishing your roast with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
 Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!).
-Add a pinch before serving or incorporate it into your dry spice mix to bring out the drool-worthy savory flavor of your roast!
+Add a pinch before serving or incorporate it into your dry spice mix to bring out the drool-worthy savory flavor of your pot roast!

 - Don’t like carrots?
 Try different veggies like parsnips, turnips, daikon radish, rutabaga, yams, or sweet potatoes.
 Cut whichever veggies you choose into 1-inch pieces.